 I got rid of the Ostrich Ferns and kept the Maidenhair Ferns.
 I decided early on that this would be the perfect little spot for a fairy garden or a miniature gnome garden.
 Our grandson thought we should do a gnome garden, so gnomes it is.

 The miniature hostas in the photo below are Curly Fries and Blue Mouse Ears.
 Miniature hostas are excellent plants for small shady areas.
-And, they are so stinkin’ cute!
+Plus, they are so stinkin’ cute!

 The miniature hosta to the left of the bridge is Cameo.
 That’s Fred taking a break on the bridge.